Sarveshp93/techops-oncall-games/oncall-games-kubernetes-networkpolicy-triage/99-finish.md

 ✅ Fixed with least privilege.
-Consider adding egress default-deny.
+Consider an egress default-deny.